DerEffi/laravel-issuing/README.md

 #### Models

-To auto save the issuer id with the element on creating, updationg or deleting you have to use the `DerEffi\Issuable` Trait in the model files like the following example with the default laravel User Model:
+To auto save the issuer id with the element on creating, updationg or deleting you have to use the `Dereffi\Issuing\Issuable` Trait in the model files like the following example with the default laravel User Model:

     <?php

     namespace App;

-    use DerEffi\Issuable;               // <-- add this line to Import the Trait
+    use Dereffi\Issuing\Issuable;               // <-- add this line to Import the Trait

     use Illuminate\Notifications\Notifiable;
     use Illuminate\Contracts\Auth\MustVerifyEmail;